MohanNalgire/gitLearningDoc/WorkingOnStory.md

     git push origin <task_branch>
   ```

-[!CAUTION]
+> [!IMPORTANT]
-What to test before push your code -code level check
+  > What to test before push your code -code level check
+  >

-- a. code is working properly
+  > - a. code is working properly
-- b. code functionality is compeletely working on local
+  > - b. code functionality is compeletely working on local
-- c. add screenshots in pull request of task to story
+  > - c. add screenshots in pull request of task to story

   2.4. test your fork branch on github to verify code successfully merged or not
   on gitub